matkoniecz/osm_iterator/README.md

 `pip install osm-iterator`

+Likely `pip3 install osm-iterator` if `pip` points to Python2 pip.

 It is distributed as an `osm_iterator` PyPI package.

 [![PyPI version](https://badge.fury.io/py/osm-iterator.svg)](https://badge.fury.io/py/osm-iterator)

 # Usage example

+This usage example includes downloading data using `requests` library, that you may need to install (also available via pip).
 ```
 from osm_iterator import osm_iterator
 import requests